 - Tips for contacting newspapers

-Writing a press release isn’t a difficult as you might have thought.
-It can be a great way to get free publicity from your business without spending any money.
-The skill comes in knowing how to get your press release used in newspapers.
+Writing a press release is not as difficult as you might have thought.
+It can be a great way to get free publicity from your business, without spending any money.
+The skill of writing a press release is in knowing how to get it used in newspapers.

 How to write your release